Tear-kitty/MoGen/README.md

                         --ckpt_path "MoGen/checkpoint/text_embedding_projector.bin"
 ```
 - `--ckpt_path`: provide the path to your local checkpoint trained by train.py
+- If you want to train your own data, you can use [labelme](https://github.com/wkentaro/labelme) to get the same format with our box references.

 ## 🚀 4.
 Inference
 To inference the model, run the following command: